devshorts/MessageHandler/README.md

 MessageHandler
 =============

-This is an F# async messaging handler that leverages computational expressions and lightweight agents to enable asynchronous messaging passing into a message pump chain.
+This is an F# non-blocking messaging handler that leverages computational expressions and lightweight agents to enable non-blocking messaging passing into a message pump chain.

 ===